-Sep.1 (Apex) Fernando Alonso has become something of a stuck record these days, harping on about how the Ferrari F2012 is not the best car on the grid, but under sunny skies at Spa-Francorchamps it was the best piece of kit out there and propelled the Spaniard to top of the timing screens in the final free practice session of the Belgian GP.
+Sep.1 (GP247) Fernando Alonso has become something of a stuck record these days, harping on about how the Ferrari F2012 is not the best car on the grid, but under sunny skies at Spa-Francorchamps it was the best piece of kit out there and propelled the Spaniard to top of the timing screens in the final free practice session of the Belgian GP.

 At last the sun came out in the Ardennes and F1 cars were unleashed in anger around the fabled Spa circuit where Alonso has yet to win a grand prix, and on Saturday morning the championship leader looked a strong candidate for race day victory.

 Second fastest was the man whom he replaced at Ferrari at the start of 2010; Kimi Raikkonen in the black and gold Lotus is targeting his fifth win at the venue and going about the early business with the attitude of a man intent on victory.

 Also strong were the Sauber pair, Ferrari power clearly at home in the forest circuit, with Sergio Perez and Kamui Kobayashi third and fourth respectively.
 Perez was the first to dip into the 109 seconds zone, shortly after the halfway mark.

 Needing a very strong weekend at Spa is Jenson Button, who ended the one hour session fifth fastest and best of the Mercedes powered brigade.

 Half a second down on his Spanish teammate was Brazilian Felipe Massa in the other Ferrari, and setting the sixth best time ahead of the Renault powered trio of Mark Webber (Red Bull), Romain Grosjean (Lotus) and Sebastian Vettel (Red Bull).